BatterieNguyen/English/Animal/Animal_Sample.md

-regard     | (v, often passive) to think about somebody/something in a particular way | regard sth/sb/yourself as sth justify    | (v) to show that somebody/something is right or reasonable subside    | (v) If a condition subsides, it becomes less strong or extreme //  to become calmer, quieter or less intense manure     | (n) excrement from animals, esp. horses and cattle, often used as a fertilizer (material added to earth to help plants grow) rob of     | (phrasal verb, often passive to prevent somebody having something that they need or deserve
+regard     | (v, often passive) to think about somebody/something in a particular way | regard sth/sb/yourself as sth justify    | (v) to show that somebody/something is right or reasonable subside    | (v) If a condition subsides, it becomes less strong or extreme //  to become calmer, quieter or less intense manure     | (n) excrement from animals, esp. horses and cattle, often used as a fertilizer (material added to earth to help plants grow) | ~ dung (solid waste from animals, especially from large ones) rob of     | (phrasal verb, often passive to prevent somebody having something that they need or deserve